WOA-Project/WoA-Installer-Rpi/Docs/Lumia.md

-﻿# WoA Installer for Lumia 950/XL
+# WoA Installer for Lumia 950/XL
+The application to install Full Windows 10 into your phone!

+![image](https://user-images.githubusercontent.com/3109851/43066098-05c1f41c-8e64-11e8-935c-92748f36ecfd.png)
-Did you know that Lumia 950 Series run Windows 10 ARM quite well, **specially the XL**.

-Now you can install it in a few clicks with WoA Installer.
+Did you know that Lumia 950 Series run Windows 10 ARM quite well? (**specially the XL**)Now you can install it in a few clicks with WoA Installer.

-**Super easy to use.
-No hassle.**
+# **Super easy to use.
+No-hassle.**

 Please keep reading.

-![image](https://user-images.githubusercontent.com/3109851/43066098-05c1f41c-8e64-11e8-935c-92748f36ecfd.png)

-## Dual Boot
-You don't have to ditch Windows 10 Phone 😃 You can **keep it!**!
-Using this tool, you can enable Dual Boot in literally 2 clicks.
-Please, check [this video](https://www.youtube.com/watch?v=3j2rWL4hHGc) to see a demonstration of the feature.

 # Requirements
 - A Lumia 950/XL with **unlocked bootloader** that can correctly enter *Mass Storage Mode*
 	- You can unlock the bootloader using this tool: [WPInternals](http://www.wpinternals.net).
 You can follow [this guide](https://1drv.ms/w/s!AtXoQFW327DIyMRC9sasEyEYFITT9Q).
 - A USB-C cable to connect the Lumia to your PC
 - A Windows 10 ARM64 Image (.wim).
 Please, check [this link](GettingWoA.md) to get it.

+## It allow Dual Booting Windows 10 Mobile
+You don't have to ditch Windows 10 Phone 😃 You can **keep it!**!
+Using this tool, you can enable Dual Boot in literally 2 clicks.
+Please, check [this video](https://www.youtube.com/watch?v=3j2rWL4hHGc) to see a demonstration of the feature.

 # About Core Packages
 Please, notice the WoA Installer is only a tool with helps you with the deployment.
 WoA Installer needs a set of binaries, AKA the **Core Packages**, to do its job. **These binaries are not not mine** and are bundled and offered just for convenience to make your life easier, since this tool is focused on simplicity.